linux-surface/surface-aggregator-module/README.md

-# Linux Kernel Module for MSHW0153

-Linux Kernel Module for the Surface Hot-Plug System (`MSHW0153`).
+# Linux Driver for Surface Book 2 dGPU Hot-Plug System

+Allows powering on/off of the discrete GPU via sysfs.

+_This is not a complete replacement of bbswitch/prime, so you need to manually unload/re-load the driver modules before/after changing the power-state.
+Furthermore, you manually need to set the powerstate before running e.g. `optirun`._

-## Setting the dGPU Power State
+## Controlling the dGPU Power State

 The dGPU power state can be accessed via
 ```